Trace Adkins biography

 Trace made his acting debut alongside fellow country singer Travis Tritt in 2004.
 They played prison inmates on an episode of the CBS sitcom Yes, Dear.
 In 2007, Travis released a book titled A Personal Stand: Observations and Opinions from a Free-Thinking Roughneck.

-His movie debut came in 2008, with a small role in the low-budget film Trailer Park of Terror.
+His movie debut came in 2008, with a small role in the low-budget film Trailer Park of Terror .
 He played himself/Angel of Death in David Zucker's comedy film An American Carol later that year.
-His first role in a major motion picture when he played motorcycle gang member Eddie Vogel in The Lincoln Lawyer (2011) opposite Matthew McConaughey.
-More recently, he played Bones in the Columbia Pictures feature film Moms' Night Out (2014).
-He has also filmed a role in the upcoming American Civil War TV mini-series To Appomattox.
+His first role in a major motion picture when he played motorcycle gang member Eddie Vogel in The Lincoln Lawyer (2011) opposite Matthew McConaughey, followed by the role of Bones in the Columbia Pictures feature film Moms' Night Out (2014).
+He also played a role in the American Civil War TV mini-series To Appomattox.
+Most recently, Trace played the role of Brickell in I Can Only Imagine (2018).

 Trace has been married three times.
 He has two daughters from his first marriage to Barbara Lewis and three daughters from his third marriage to Rhonda Adkins.
 All three marriages ended in divorce.
 In 1994, his second wife, Julie, shot him in the chest during a domestic dispute.
 The bullet punctured both lungs and his heart.
 He was rushed to a hospital and thanks to quick actions on the part of the doctors, he survived.
 Early in his career, Trace also lost the pinky finger on his left hand while using a knife, but doctors were able to reattach the finger so he could continue to play guitar.